Jump Stack Table

 1. The jump stack pointer jsp increases by 1 or the jump stack pointer jsp does not change

-2. The jump stack pointer jsp increases by 1 or the jump stack origin jso does not change or current instruction ci is return
+2. The jump stack pointer jsp increases by 1 or the jump stack origin jso does not change or current instruction ci is return or recurse_or_return

-3. The jump stack pointer jsp increases by 1 or the jump stack destination jsd does not change or current instruction ci is return
+3. The jump stack pointer jsp increases by 1 or the jump stack destination jsd does not change or current instruction ci is return or recurse_or_return

-4. The jump stack pointer jsp increases by 1 or the cycle count clk increases by 1 or current instruction ci is call or current instruction ci is return
+4. The jump stack pointer jsp increases by 1 or the cycle count clk increases by 1 or current instruction ci is call or current instruction ci is return or recurse_or_return

 5. rppa' - rppa·(🧴 - 🍇·clk' - 🍅·ci' - 🍌·jsp' - 🍏·jso' - 🍐·jsd')